This post may contain affiliate links. For more information please see my full disclosure statement.

 Okay, easiest might not be the best word for it.
 Meal planning can be tricky to get the hang of, and follow through with.
 Most of us are just trying to get by day by day, and planning for a week or month ahead is no simple thing.

-That said, meal plans are important because, by planning ahead, we make it easy to stick to our goals.
+That said, meal plans are worth the effort because, by planning ahead, we make it easy to stick to our goals.

 You know those days when you come home and just stare at the fridge hoping something will appear out of the mess?
 It’s much more likely that you’re going to cook up a batch of macaroni and cheese than bake chicken with roasted vegetables.
 And that’s if you don’t call for Chinese…